irunegoizueta/envelope/README.md

-# Apertura de sobres con hilo mediante brazo robótico
+# Apertura de sobres con hilo mediante brazo robótico (Robotic string-envelope opening)
 This is a ROS package to untie the string of an envelope that has been previously tied arbitrarily.
 Initially, the robot is grasping the end of the string in the middle of pivots.
 ## Hardware requirements
 - Universal Robot UR10